Governance Assurance & Capital Stewardship

 Investor appetite for mining has not declined because the sector is no longer attractive.
 Demand fundamentals remain strong and capital remains available.
 What has changed is the basis on which investors are prepared to commit.

-Across equity, private capital, and project finance, risk appetite is increasingly conditional on confidence in execution.
+Across equity, private capital, and project finance, risk appetite is increasingly conditional on confidence in execution and confidence that capital will be released only as investment assumptions continue to be met.
 Investors are no longer prepared to rely solely on technical studies, schedules, or internal reporting to underwrite capital deployment.
-They are asking a more fundamental question: can the owner demonstrate that decisions made under delivery pressure will remain aligned with approved investment intent?
+They are asking a more fundamental question: can the owner demonstrate that decision-making discipline will be maintained across each funding and approval stage as projects transition into delivery?

-Projects that can answer this question clearly continue to attract capital.
+Projects that can answer this question clearly continue to attract capital through successive approval gates.
 Those that cannot are finding that funding discussions stall, terms harden, or confidence erodes long before any formal investment decision is declined.

 Execution Uncertainty Has Overtaken Technical Risk in Capital Decisions